mubashirpa/Edumate/README.md

    git clone https://github.com/your-repo/Edumate.git
    cd Edumate
    ```
+2. Configure Firebase:
+    - Create a Firebase project.
+    - Download `google-services.json` and place it in the `app/` directory.
-2. Open the project in **Android Studio**.
+3. Open the project in **Android Studio**.
-3. Build and run the app on an emulator or physical device.
+4. Build and run the app on an emulator or physical device.

 ## **Environment Variables**